piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 [Show the TagInterface](https://github.com/piku235/JungiThemeBundle/tree/master/Tag/TagInterface.php)

-Tags are pretty straightforward so there is no problem with creating them.
-The tag class must implement `Jungi\Bundle\ThemeBundle\Tag\TagInterface` and its two methods:
+Tags are pretty straightforward due to the lightweight API.
+A new tag class must implement `Jungi\Bundle\ThemeBundle\Tag\TagInterface` and its two methods:

 * **isEqual** - This is the crucial method which decides about matching tags
-* **getName** - Returns the unique tag name in the following format **vendor.tag_name** e.g. **jungi.mobile_devices**.
+* **getName** - Returns the unique tag name in the following format `vendor.tag_name` e.g. `jungi.mobile_devices`.
 Thereby tags created by different vendors will not override each other.

 ### Register a created tag

-After you created a tag you will have to register it to use it e.g. in theme mappings.
+After you created a tag you will have to register it to use it e.g. in a theme mapping document.
 To do this follow the instructions located in the **Tag Registry** section.

 Tag registry